RobertDaleSmith/SNESpad/README.md

 ## Version History

-- Version: 2.0 (2023) - Ported and substantially rewritten for the Pico SDK by Robert Dale Smith.
+- Version: 2.0 (2023)
+    - Extended to Pico SDK (Robert Dale Smith)
+    - Total refactor of class structure.
+(Robert Dale Smith)
+    - Mouse and NES controller support (Robert Dale Smith)

 Below is a history of the original SNESpad library: